partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 ### `static onBeforeRequest`, `static onBeforeConnect`

-The static `onBefore*` methods allow you to modify incoming request before they're sent to the party, or prevent the request from reaching the party altogether by returning a `Response` instead.
+The static `onBefore*` methods allow you to modify incoming request before they're sent to the room, or prevent the request from reaching the room altogether by returning a `Response` instead.

 This can be very useful for scenarios such as authentication and authorisation: